phootako630/google-nextjs13/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Features about this project
+### 1. Lazy-loading and infinity scroll
+image/page.jsx file:

+a.
+State variables:

+results: Stores the fetched image search results.
+start: Keeps track of the starting index for fetching more images.
+loading: Indicates whether the component is currently fetching images.
+hasMore: Indicates whether there are more images to fetch.
+b. useRef and useCallback:

+observer: A ref to store the IntersectionObserver instance.
+lastResultElementRef: A callback ref that triggers when the last image in the list is in the viewport.
+It disconnects the previous observer, if there is one, and creates a new observer to observe the new last image in the list.
+c. useEffect:

+Triggers when searchParams.searchTerm or start changes.
+Fetches images from the API and appends them to the results state variable.
+It also sets the hasMore state depending on whether more images are available.
+d.
+Passing lastResultElementRef as a prop to ImageSearchResults.

+ImageSearchResult.jsx file:

+a.
+Receiving the lastResultElementRef prop.

+b.
+Inside the results.items?.map() function, we conditionally render the last image element in the list with the lastResultElementRef ref attached to it.

+How it works:

+Initially, the component fetches the first set of images and renders them.
+When the user scrolls down and the last image comes into the viewport, the lastResultElementRef callback ref is triggered.
+The callback creates a new IntersectionObserver and starts observing the last image in the list.
+When the last image becomes visible, the observer increases the start state variable by 10, indicating that the next 10 images should be fetched.
+The useEffect hook triggers when the start variable changes, fetching the next set of images and appending them to the results state variable.
+This process repeats as long as there are more images to fetch and the user keeps scrolling down.
+By combining these different parts of the code, we achieve an infinite scrolling feature that fetches more images as the user scrolls down the page.